 Since my first days in Congress, I have promised to leave no veteran behind and every day I work to fulfill that promise.
-Our soldiers serve with honor and when they come home, they deserve the best we can offer.
+Our men and women in uniform serve with honor and when they come home, they deserve the best we can offer.
 With our country involved in two conflicts overseas and the largest deployment of Wisconsin National Guard troops since World War II, it is as critical as ever to support veterans’ programs and services.

 |Ron greets WWII veterans at Freedom Flight in La Crosse.|